CogitatorTech/zigformer/README.md

 ZigFormer is a fully functional implementation of a transformer-based large language model (LLM) written in Zig programming language.
 It aims to provide a clean, easy-to-understand LLM implementation with no large dependencies like PyTorch or TensorFlow.
-ZigFormer was mainly made for learning how a conventional transformer-based LLM works under the hood.
-It's inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and [nanochat](https://github.com/karpathy/nanochat) projects.
+ZigFormer was mainly made for learning how a conventional transformer-based LLM works under the hood and is inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and [nanochat](https://github.com/karpathy/nanochat) projects.

 ### Features